High Flying Israel:

 An Aerial Arts Retreat

 It’s finally happening!
-After three years of anticipation, join Brenna Bradbury of High Flying Retreats and Alexandra Baackes of Alex in Wanderland on an aerial adventure through Israel — we’ll explore the aerial, acro, pole, and circus communities of seaside Tel Aviv, then continue on an optional add-on adventure to Jerusalem and the Dead Sea, or stick around to celebrate one of the world’s greatest Pride celebrations after!
+After three years of anticipation, join Brenna Bradbury of High Flying Retreats and Alexandra Baackes of Alex in Wanderland on an aerial adventure through Israel in which we’ll explore the aerial, acro, pole, and circus communities of seaside Tel Aviv.
+Extend your trip with an optional pre-retreat adventure to Jerusalem and the Dead Sea, or stick around to celebrate one of the world’s greatest Pride celebrations after!

 Get ready to dive into workshops in aerial hammocks, lyra, and silks, plus pole dance and trapeze through the hottest city in the Middle East.
 Start each day with an aerial-strengthening or recovery yoga class — including one from atop a stand up paddle board — and end it sampling Tel Aviv’s best restaurants and epic nightlife.

 Israel is filled with incredible history, yes, but it’s also home to some of the most vibrant cities, stunning landscapes, and interesting people in the world — not to mention home to one of the world’s most drooled after cuisines.
 Brace yourself for five days of beaches, hummus, sunshine, and flying!

-Can’t get enough?
-Extend your stay to join us for a whirl around some of the top sights of Israel, from the ancient Old City of Jerusalem to the infamously salty Dead Sea to a winery in the Judaean Hills.
+Want more?
+Again, extend your stay to arrive early and join us for a whirl around some of the top sights of Israel, from the ancient Old City of Jerusalem to the infamously salty Dead Sea to a winery in the Judaean Hills.
 Still can’t get enough?
 Stick around for our post-retreat Pride Party, including a wild seaside parade one day, and an epic day rave in Yarkon Park the next.

 A fabulous photographer will be behind the lens every step of the way, ensuring everyone leaves with profile-picture worthy shots of themselves in the air and on epic adventures.

 Please note that while this retreat is open to a variety of levels of yogis and aerialists, you must have a passion for aerial arts and a base-level of skill in at least one aerial apparatus before enrolling.
 Having a confident inversion on your preferred apparatus is highly recommended.
 Feel free to contact Brenna or Alex to discuss your situation.

 • Five nights accommodation at a popular design hostel in Tel Aviv